 What is Employee Absenteeism?

 Employee absenteeism is defined as the frequent absence of an employee from his or her work.
-This type of absence is often categorised as a habitual absence which excludes authorised leaves or paid time off.
+This absence is often categorized as a habitual absence that excludes authorized leaves or paid time off.

 Who Does it Affect - The Employers or The Employees?

 Well, unscheduled absences from work affect both the employers and the employees.

 Employers are often left understaffed in the workplace when employees start making excessive unexcused absences.
-It heightens employers' liabilities in the form of additional labour costs which they need to endure for covering up the lost productivity due to the absent employees missed work hours.
+It heightens employers' liabilities in the form of additional labor costs that they need to endure to cover up the lost productivity due to the absent employees' missed work hours.

 It also increases the workload on the remaining workforce, which later turns up as workplace dissatisfaction and other such related issues.

-For employees, apart from seeing a few bucks less on their paycheck, they tend to lose their value as a diligent member of the organisation.
-And if these employees continue with their unscheduled absences they’ll most likely end up losing their jobs.
+For employees, apart from seeing a few bucks less on their paycheck, they tend to lose their value as diligent members of the organization.
+And if these employees continue with their unscheduled absences, they'll most likely end up losing their jobs.

 According to a publication by circadian, the cost of unscheduled absences amounts to up to $3600/yr for each hourly employee and appx. $2500/yr for regular salaried employees.

 I guess now you might have already gauged the seriousness of this issue.
 But how do you know if you’re facing the same in your workplace?

-Well, there can be a number of common reasons where an employees’ absence is totally justified.
+Well, there can be many common reasons where an employees' absence is totally justified.
 These reasons include sick days, social engagements, authorized vacations, or job-related engagements outside the workplace.

 However, it does become suspicious when an employee calls in for sick leaves multiple times within short durations.
 And more if they go absent from work unannounced to the management.
 However, it isn't right to assume that he or she just wants to skip their duties.
 This is where the need for a robust employee absence management system arises.